 A few years ago, the German Ministry for Foreign Affairs issued a call for innovative ideas to communicate European values – we took action and came up with Animate Europe.

-At the request of the German Ministry for Foreign Affairs who asked for innovative ideas to communicate about Europe, we came up with our international comic competition Animate Europe.
-The aim of this competition is to learn more about the idea of Europe and to see and discuss how it is perceived by its citizens – especially by those, who are not surrounded by political discussions in their everyday lives.
+The aim of this competition is to learn more about the core ideas and values of Europe and to see and discuss how it is perceived by its citizens – especially those who are not surrounded by political discussions in their everyday lives.

 Animating Europe: Connecting comics and politics

-All the finalists’ comics are online.
-You can download them or request a hard copy of the book.
-In addition, the comics are available in form of a travelling exhibition – after all, we want to talk about Europe and share our stories with as many people as possible!
+In-between competition rounds, the comics are always on the round in the form of a travelling exhibition – after all, we want to talk about Europe and share our stories with as many people as possible!